 I only partially agree with him.
 I think that our cognitive faculties are limited, but that we can know truths.

 I think the missing piece here is logic.
-Adams observes that from a rhetorical standpoint, logic/reason is practically worthless.
+Adams says in his live streams and other books that as far as persuasion is concerned, logic and reason are practically worthless.

-But it can yield truth.
-We know this from Geometry, mathematics, and the invention of technologies, and advancements in medical treatment with observable results.
+But we know that logic, properly applied can yield truth.
+We know this from Geometry, mathematics generally, the invention of technologies, and advancements in medical treatment with observable results.
+The formulation of testable hypotheses as inferences from what is known is mankind’s most powerful faculty other than planning for the future.

-Anyway, a reasoned application of these filters might help you avoid being fooled in life.
+But regardless of his skepticism of reason, a reasoned application of these filters might help you avoid being fooled in life.
+Try them out.
+Let me know how it goes.

 Adams, Scott (2013-10-22).
 How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life (p.
 4).
 Penguin Publishing Group.
 Kindle Edition.